Litigation

 Why is This a Key Case?

-RFK Human Rights, representing the Southern Borders Communities Coalition as amici, filed a brief urging the Supreme Court to reject the moment of the threat doctrine and to recognize that police use of deadly force must be both necessary and proportionate, in accordance with international human rights legal standards.
+RFK Human Rights and partners, representing the Southern Borders Communities Coalition as amici, filed a brief urging the Supreme Court to reject the moment of the threat doctrine as inconsistent with with international human rights legal standards that require police use of deadly force to be both necessary to stop a lethal threat and proportionate to the threat in question.

 Our brief asks the Supreme Court to honor the United States’ international human rights law commitments and supports a mother seeking justice for her son, the victim of unnecessary and disproportionate police violence, killed over the simple act of driving a rental car with outstanding toll violations incurred by another driver.